1940 Air Terminal Museum: History

-The museum is housed in the Houston Municipal Airport Terminal building, a streamline moderne airport terminal built with Public Works Administration (PWA) funds in 1940.
+The museum was housed in the Houston Municipal Airport Terminal building, a streamline moderne airport terminal built with Public Works Administration (PWA) funds in 1940.
 The terminal building is among the few surviving examples of classic art deco airport architecture from the 1940s.
 The terminal served Houston during the years when air travelers dressed in their best and embarked for destinations aboard roaring prop liners like the Douglas DC-3 and the Lockheed Constellation.
 Designed by architect Joseph Finger (who also designed Houston's City Hall), the terminal was designed to meet Houston's growing role as a center for air commerce in the late 1930s.
 The terminal served as the only commercial air terminal for Houston until 1954, and was subsequently used by various tenants until 1978.
 In that year, Hobby Airport's manager James Delong proposed demolishing the 1940 terminal to free up ramp space, but enthusiasts blocked the demolition.
 The terminal was then unoccupied for nearly 20 years.

 In 1988 Stephen Fox of Cite said that the terminal was "in very shabby condition."